qua-platform/quam/docs/index.md

 ## Key features
 - Standard set of QuAM components (e.g. Mixer, IQChannel) that allow you to digitally represent your quantum setup.
 - Automated generation of the QUA configuration from QuAM components
+- Framework for easily extending QuAM with custom classes.
+  This allows you to build abstraction layers to manage even the most complex quantum setups.
 - Saving / loading your QuAM state.